Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 - parameters that are named dependent on backend: collection name, exact band name, output format (?),

 You have **feedback or** noticed an **error**?
 Feel free to open an issue in the [github repository](https://github.com/Open-EO/openeo.org) or use the [other communication channels](https://openeo.org/contact.html)

+* add filter bands to show python .bands and other filtr_bands?